-There are zero reported archaeological materials or significant cultural properties within a half-mile radius of the proposed project location.
-No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-00325 is located.
-Although a Rio Vivo tributary is close to both proposed site options the proposed activity will impact a small area (0.014 ac) in a sloping hillside location that has been previously modified by clearing, grading and previous site development using private funds.
-The construction of private roads and agricultural infrastructure has somewhat impacted the surrounding terrain.
+Based on the results of our historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the Area of Potential Effect.
+The project area is not within or adjacent to the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
+There are no reported archaeological materials or significant cultural properties within a half-mile radius of the proposed project location.
+No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-01522 is located.
+The proposed well installation activity will impact a very small area (0.0001 acre) in a location that has been previously modified by clearing, grading and previous site development using private funds when the nearby non-historic residence was built (see attached photos).
 Therefore, no impact to cultural properties is anticipated for this reconstruction project.